-The problems for each problem category of the LTB division are listed in a batch specification file, containing containing global data lines and one or more batch specifications.
+The problems for each problem category of the LTB division are listed in a batch specification file, containing global data lines and one or more batch specifications.
 The global data lines are:

+• A problem category line of the form

+division.category LTB.category\mnemonic

+For CASC-J11 it was

+division.category LTB.VBT

-- A problem category line of the form division.category LTB.category_mnemonic For CASC-28 it was division.category LTB.JJT - The name of a .tgz file (relative to the directory holding the batch specification file) that contains training data in the form of problems in TPTP format and one or more solutions to each problem in TSTP format, in a line of the form division.category.training_data tgz_file_name For CASC-28 it was division.category.training_data TrainingData/TrainingData.JJT.tgz The .tgz file expands in place to three directories: Axioms, Problems, and Solutions.
+• The name of a .tgz file (relative to the directory holding the batch specification file) that contains training data in the form of problems in TPTP format and one or more solutions to each problem in TSTP format, in a line of the form division.category.training\data tgz\file\name division.category.training\data TrainingData/TrainingData.VBT.tgz

+For CASC-J11 it was

+The .tgz file expands in place to three directories: Axioms, Problems, and Solutions.
 Axioms contains all the axiom files that are used in the training and competition problems.
 Problems contains the training problems.
 Solutions contains a subdirectory for each of the Problems, containing TPTP format solutions to the problem.
 The language of a solution might not be the same as the language of the problem, e.g., a proof to a THF problem might be written in FOF, or the proof of a TFF problem might be written in THF.